-If the federal administration rolls back its vehicle greenhouse gas standards, the Colorado decision will result in millions of tons of avoided carbon pollution in the state each year starting in 2022, reaching an amount equivalent to shutting down two coal-fired power plants by 2030.
-Because the greenhouse gas standards will also result in more fuel-efficient cars, pick-up trucks, and SUVs, less gasoline will be used in Colorado, which will result in a substantial reduction in ozone precursors and other air pollution.
+Because the federal administration subsequently rolled back its vehicle greenhouse gas standards, if that rollback is eventually upheld, the Colorado decisions will result in millions of tons of avoided carbon pollution in the state each year starting in 2022, reaching an amount equivalent to shutting down two coal-fired power plants by 2030.
+Because the LEV greenhouse gas standards will also result in more fuel-efficient cars, pick-up trucks, and SUVs, less gasoline will be used in Colorado, which will result in a substantial reduction in ozone precursors and other air pollution.